azat-co/practicalnode/chapter10/chapter10.md

     services:
       - mongodb

 That’s it!
-The test build will be synched on each push to GitHub.
+The test build will be synced on each push to GitHub.

 If your tests fail even locally right now, don’t despair, because that’s the whole point of TDD.
-In the next chapter, we hook up the database and write more tests for fun.
+In the next chapter, we'll hook up the database and write more tests for fun.

 Because of the GitHub hooks to TravisCI, the test build should start automatically.
-On their completion, contributors can get email / Internet Relay Chat (IRC) notifications.
+On their completion, contributors can get email/Internet Relay Chat (IRC) notifications.

 Summary
 =======